lesterchan/wp-useronline/README.md

 ## Changelog
 ### 2.85.6
-* NEW: Bump to WordPress 5.5
+* NEW: Bump to WordPress 5.6
 * NEW: Added more bots
 * NEW: Remove hardcoded Archive text in page title
+* FIXED: Update SCB Framework to support PHP 8

 ### 2.85.5
 * NEW: Bump to WordPress 5.4